nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_data_model.rst

 A Matter device type is an officially defined collection of requirements for one or more endpoints.
 Device types are intended to ensure interoperability of different device brands on the market.

-All device types are defined in the Device Library specification, which is available to `Connectivity Standards Alliance`_ members.
+All device types are defined in the Device Library Specification, which is available from the `CSA Specifications Download Request`_ page.
 Each device type definition is composed of the following elements:

 * Device type ID